Tajuddin Ahmad: Post-independence career

-After nine months of war, the Pakistani occupation forces in Bangladesh surrendered at Dhaka on 16 December 1971.
+After nine months of war, the Pakistani forces in Bangladesh surrendered at Dhaka on 16 December 1971.
 Tajuddin and his cabinet returned from Kolkata to Dhaka, now the capital of the newly independent Bangladesh, on 22 December 1971.
 In an address at the Dhaka airport that day and at the Dhaka Secretariate the following day, Tajuddin declared Bangladesh would be built upon the principles of socialism, democracy and secularism.
 On 23 December, recognising the sacrifice of the freedom fighters and their tremendous potential in building the newborn nation, the Tajuddin government declared that all enlisted and non-enlisted freedom fighters would be inducted into a National Militia.
 His administration quickly embarked on the immediate task of restoring law and order in the newly independent country.

 Released from nine months of imprisonment in Pakistan, Sheikh Mujibur Rahman returned to Dhaka on 10 January 1972.
 Tajuddin and Mujib met privately on 11 January to decide the future leadership.
 As was the popular wish, Tajuddin happily agreed to transfer the prime minister's office to Mujib.
 Though Mujib initially proposed a presidential government, at Tajuddin's insistence, he accepted a parliamentary system.
 In the reformed cabinet, with Sheikh Mujib as prime minister, Tajuddin was put in charge of the Ministry of Finance and Planning.
 He was also appointed a member of the committee in charge of drafting the Constitution of Bangladesh.

 As minister of finance, Tajuddin strongly resented foreign aid, particularly from the United States.
 He regarded the World Bank as an instrument of United States' domination.
 During World Bank president Robert McNamara's visit to Bangladesh in 1972, Tajuddin's response was cold, and their meeting ended bearing no fruit.
 According to the 1970 election manifesto spirit, in the first Bangladesh National Budget in 1972, Tajuddin declared the nationalisation of industries.
 This came under strong criticism.
 One of the major arguments against it was that nationalised industries would be unable to find enough skilled manpower to run them.
 Tajuddin and his fellow planning commission member Nurul Islam argued that if private enterprises can find manpower within the country the same must be the case for public enterprises and imposed their policies accordingly.